human154/gleam-book/README.md

 #### Static Type Checking

 Currently, the well established languages in the Erlang ecosystem are dynamically typed.
 In contrast, Gleam leverages the strongest advantages of static typing:
 - As is common with compiled languages, the Gleam compiler checks your source code and insists you address any errors before the code is run.
 These errors, which are caught by the compiler and are fixed early, are errors that your user/customer will never need to experience and they are errors which you will never be called to fix in the middle of the night.
-The bottom line here is that Gleam's compiler enables the creation of higher quality, more reliable software that requires less maintenance.
+Gleam's compiler enables the creation of higher quality, more reliable software that requires less maintenance.
 - When your Gleam code base grows into a larger, more complex project, you can continue to make changes fearlessly.
 The compiler will identify any related, incidental changes, that need to be made anywhere in the entire code base.
 - Gleam provides carefully crafted, super helpful error messages, leaving you with the experience of having an extremely capable and friendly pair programmer.